Kitware/SMTK/doc/userguide/task/concepts.rst

 Task Worklets and Task Galleries
 --------------------------------
 There are times when a user will need to interactively extend a task workflow by adding a tasks or a group of related tasks.
-To provide this functionality, SMTK provide the concept of a :smtk:smtk::task::Worklet.
+SMTK provides this functionality with :smtk:`worklets <smtk::task::Worklet>`.
 A worklet is defined as an object representing a template for a set of tasks that can be instantiated to reuse some portion of a workflow.
-In SMTK, a worklet is a subclass of :smtk:smtk::resource::Component and its instances are held by a project's :smtk:smtk::task::Manager.
+In SMTK, a worklet is a subclass of :smtk:`smtk::resource::Component` and its instances are held by a project's :smtk:`smtk::task::Manager`.

-Worklets can be versioned with a schema type and version number so that they and the workflows into which they are instantiated can be processed by updaters (see :smtk:update::Factory <smtk::common::update::Factory>).
+Worklets can be versioned with a schema type and version number so that they and the workflows into which they are instantiated can be processed by updaters (see :smtk:`update::Factory <smtk::common::update::Factory>`).